jcao219/jcao219/README.md

 ### (human) Languages

-I speak three fluently: English, Mandarin Chinese, and German.
+I speak three with varying degrees of fluency: English, Mandarin Chinese, and German.